Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Spreading suppression and chiral dynamics

 \subsection{Spreading suppression for $U=0$}

-We first consider the non-interacting case with $U=0$, and show the exact diagonalization results of the two-anyon expansion dynamics in a system of size $L=26$ in Fig. \ref{fig4}.
+We first consider the vanishing Hubbard interaction case with $U=0$, and show the exact diagonalization results of the two-anyon expansion dynamics in a system of size $L=26$ in Fig. \ref{fig4}.
 The overall spreading dynamics can be described by the second moment averaged over two components $\overline{D^{(2)}}(t)=[D^{(2)}_{\uparrow}(t) + D^{(2)}_{\downarrow}(t)]/2$.
 We plot the numerical results of $\overline{D^{(2)}}(t)$ at the time $t=2$ (in units of $\hbar/J$) as a function of $\theta$ for $\phi=0$ and $\pi/4$ in Fig. \ref{fig4}(a).
 For both $\phi=0$ and $\pi/4$, $\overline{D^{(2)}}$ decreases monotonically with increasing $\theta$ from $0$ to $\pi$, indicating that spreading is progressively suppressed as the statistics varies from bosonic to pseudofermionic.
 In addition, the values of $\overline{D^{(2)}}$ for $\phi=\pi/4$ are lower than those for $\phi=0$, which implies that a finite flux further suppresses the spreading.
 To see this point, we plot $\overline{D^{(2)}}$ (at the time $t=2$) as a function of $\phi$ for fixed $\theta=0$ and $\pi/4$ in Fig.~\ref{fig4}(b), which decreases monotonically as $\phi$ increases from $0$ to $\pi$.
-These results demonstrate the spreading suppression due to the statistics phase and gauge flux even in the non-interacting case.
+These results demonstrate the spreading suppression due to the statistics phase and gauge flux even in the case of $U=0$.
 To be more clearly, we show the time evolutions of two components for various values of $\theta$ and $\phi$ in Figs.~\ref{fig4}(c-f).
 For non-interacting bosons in the absence of synthetic gauge flux ($\theta=\phi=0$), the ballistic transport exhibits in the system~\cite{Ronzheimer2013}, as shown in Fig.~\ref{fig4}(c).
 For anyons with $\theta=\pi/2$ under a zero flux ($\phi=0$) in Fig.~\ref{fig4}(d), the spreading of both two components is suppressed, which exhibits the diffusive characteristics.
 This spreading suppression is further enhanced for anyons with $\theta=\pi/2$ under a non-zero flux $\phi=\pi/2$, as shown in Fig.~\ref{fig4}(e).
 For pseudofermions with $\theta=\pi$ under the flux $\phi=\pi/2$ in Fig.~\ref{fig4}(f), the spreading of two components becomes more localized.
+For single-component anyons, anyonic statistics itself act as an effective interaction, thereby suppressing transport~\cite{Alexey2018}.
+In a bosonic ladder, the synthetic gauge flux also leads to transport suppression~\cite{Atala2014,Tai2017,Giri2023}.
+Our results show that the dynamical suppression can be induced by both the statistics phase and the gauge flux in the two-component anyon chain.